Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 or perform a particular task.
-Unlike a centralized system, in which all processing and decision-making takes place within a single entity, a distributed system divides and distributes the workload across entities over a large area.
+Unlike a centralized system, in which all processing and decision-making takes place within a single entity, a distributed system divides and distributes the workload across entities over a large area (Lutkevich, 2022).

 Each entity in a distributed system, known as a node or client, functions independently and can communicate with other client nodes or a server on a network.
 These nodes can be distributed geographically and have varying capabilities and rolls within the system.
 By leveraging the collective resources and capabilities of multiple nodes, a distributed system can achieve higher scalability, fault tolerance, and performance compared to a centralized system.
 (S.Gillis, 2022)